TheOdinProject/curriculum/html_css/v2/main-course/html-tables.md

 ### HTML Tables

 In the past, tables were often used to create page layouts due to the lack of CSS support.
 Nowadays, we use them for what they were intended: tabular data!
-Getting started with tables is pretty easy, you create a table with ``<table></table>`` tags and then put the elements for rows, columns, headers or anything else that's possible inside those table elements.
+Getting started with tables is pretty easy, you create a table with ``<table></table>`` tags and then put the elements for rows, columns, headers, or anything else that's possible inside those table elements.

 For example: